 As a renter when the air-conditioning is bad, you’re upset but you know that a call to your landlord usually fixes the problem.
 As a homeowner, you have to manage these expenses yourself.
 Maybe you’re aware of the cost of maintaining a home but you might have underestimated other costs such as cracked paint, jammed disposals, and leaky faucets.

-The cost differs from each home but we advise you to budget 2-4% of the purchase cost annually for annual home repairs.
+The cost differs for each home but we advise you to budget 2-4% of the purchase cost annually for annual home repairs.
 Most likely, you won’t spend as much but erring on the side of caution is always a smart move.

 9. Utility Bills